History of European Healing Methods

 When recently in the 80s the Heliobacter Pylory was detected as cause of stomach ulcers, the idea of a bacterial infection was first rejected unanimously by all professionals at the universities.
 It took some years until this theory became standard knowledge.

 This list could go ad infinitum...

-Germanys doctors recognized the new trend and are flocking into weekend classes about Naturopathic Methods, as they see it a chance to make some extra money with it, since the over and over reformated health system does not pay them adequately any more..
+German doctors recognized the new trend and are flocking into weekend classes about naturopathic methods, as they see it a chance to make some extra money with it, since the over and over reformated health system does not pay them adequately any more..